brenmcnamara/Portfolio/README.md

 at Facebook and developing overlay Virtual Reality experiences (using ReactVR, which is built on React Native) during my time at Oculus.

-I also have experience working with design software such as Sketch and Figma and have designed a number of app concepts and custom icons using these tools.
+I also have experience working with design software such as Sketch and Figma, and have designed a number of app concepts and custom icons using these tools.

 - [LinkedIn](https://www.linkedin.com/in/brendan-mcnamara-66130976/)
 - [Github](https://github.com/brenmcnamara)
+- You can reach out to me at brendan.d.mcnamara (at) vanderbilt.edu

 ## Personal Projects